- Many important terms are still absent from this glossary, pending their appearance in the Lexicon series.

 - Many of these terms come in pairs: "strong" vs "weak" characterization, "ephemeral" vs "reliable" resources, etc. In every case, paired terms represent the contrasting ends of a spectrum, even when I write about them as discrete entities to keep from drowning in qualifiers and asides.

-- Every term is hyperlinked to the most relevant article on Rolltop Indigo or the Blue Room.
+- Every term is hyperlinked to the most relevant article on Rolltop Indigo.
 If a term seems unclear in this abbreviated form, refer to the relevant articles.
 If there's still more to explore, my inbox is open.

 Cold: The metaphorical temperature of a lot of published RPG material.
 My own design ideals tend strongly toward the warm, though I regard cold as crucial for providing contrast and sweet, beloved asymmetry.